RoosjenP/ACcalibration/README.md

 #############

 # inputs
-working_directory <- 'D:/calibration/projects' # directory where to store the calibarion project
+working_directory <- 'D:/calibration/projects' # directory where to store the calibration project
-aoi_name <- 'Switzerland'                      # name to give to the project (same name will be used as title of plot results)
+aoi_name <- 'Senegal_Louga'                    # name to give to the project (same name will be used as title of plot results)

 # Per calibration project, we create a folder with a name for the project ('aoi_name').
 In this folder, three sub-folder are created ('aoi', 'clustered', 'results').
 These folders will be populated in the following steps of the workflow.
 create_folder_structure(working_directory = working_directory,